 Cost of eating out and entertainment in Hungary

 Savouring Hungarian culinary delights is typically an experience that's easy on the pocket.
-Whether expats are craving a piping hot bowl of goulash at a cosy neighbourhood eatery or indulging in fine dining at an elegant restaurant, Hungary has a smorgasbord of options to suit every taste and budget.
+Whether you are craving a piping hot bowl of goulash at a cosy neighbourhood eatery or indulging in fine dining at an elegant restaurant, Hungary has a smorgasbord of options to suit every taste and budget.
 Remember that tipping is expected in Hungary and should be considered when budgeting for eating out.

 Imported wine and beer are pricey, but expats fond of a drink or two will be pleased to know that Hungarian wine and beer are of excellent quality and are much friendlier on the wallet.

-For those who relish cultural experiences, Hungary is home to a vibrant arts scene with theatres, concerts and galleries offering a captivating mix of traditional and contemporary works.
+For those who relish cultural experiences, Hungary is home to a vibrant arts scene with theatres, concerts, and galleries offering a captivating mix of traditional and contemporary works.
 Though ticket prices vary, there are typically affordable options for every form of entertainment.

 Cost of transport in Hungary